 Seattle Police Department DUI Arrests

 A rarity in law enforcement, every Seattle Police patrol vehicle is equipped with an in-car video camera.
+Some officers even have body cameras.
 There is also video in every precinct station where the breath test machine is situated.
 A request for either the in-car or precinct video is made directly through the City Attorney's office.
 It usually takes a few weeks for the copy to become available.
 The BAC room video usually arrives first with a longer delay to obtain the in-car video.

 There is a good chance you will be arrested by an officer on the SPD “DUI Squad.”
 These officers have received additional training in DUI detection and enforcement, including ARIDE (Advanced Roadside Impaired Driving Enforcement).
 Some officers of this squad are also trained as Drug Recognition Experts.
 It is common for a DUI Squad member to take over an investigation when an officer suspects a driver is impaired by either alcohol and/or drugs.

-There are 7 elected judges on the Seattle Municpal Court:
+There are 7 elected judges on the Seattle Municipal Court:

 The City Attorney is Pete Holmes.
 Several attorneys work with the City Attorney's office in both the civil and criminal divisions.
 The criminal division is divided into two colored "teams" with a supervisor for each team.